-Enter contributions to a traditional IRA made in 2000 and through April 16, 2001, designated for 2000.
+Enter contributions to a traditional IRA made in 2001 and through April 15, 2002, designated for 2001.

-Report gross contributions, including the amount allocable to the cost of life insurance (see Box 5) and including any excess contributions, even if the excess contributions were withdrawn.
+Report gross contributions, including the amount allocable to the cost of life insurance (see Box 6) and including any excess contributions, even if the excess contributions were withdrawn.
 If an excess contribution is treated as a contribution in a subsequent year, do not report it on Form 5498 for the subsequent year.
 It has already been reported as a contribution on Form 5498 for the year it was actually contributed.

 Also include employee contributions to an IRA under a SEP plan.
 These are contributions made by the employee, not by the employer, that are treated as regular IRA contributions subject to the 100% of compensation and \$2,000 limits of section 219.
 Do not include employer SEP contributions including salary reduction SEP (SARSEP) contributions under section 408(k)(6).
-Include them in box 7.
+Include them in box 8.

-Also, do not include in box 1 contributions to a SIMPLE (report them in box 8), a Roth IRA (report them in box 9), and an Ed IRA (report them in box 10).
-In addition, do not include in box 1 rollovers and recharacterizations (report in box 2), or a Roth conversion amount (report in box 3).
+Also, do not include in box 1 contributions to a SIMPLE IRA (report them in box 9), a Roth IRA (report them in box 10), and an Ed IRA (report them in box 11).
+In addition, do not include in box 1 rollovers and recharacterizations (report rollovers in box 2 and recharacterizations in box 4), or a Roth conversion amount (report in box 3).